VIIIbyuL/506-final-project/README.md

 - sentiment confidence were the top predictors as in th emodel relied heavily on finBERT outputs
 - time had minimal impact signals
-- model strong on random but decetn in time based simualtions
+- model strong on random but decent in time based simualtions
 - possible noise because sentiment does not make up all of market reaction

 ---